-Blogging has helped thousands of people establish their professional and personal brand.
+Blogging has helped thousands grow their career by enhancing their professional and personal brand.
 Whether you are a new business owner, a self-employed expert, or an employee with expertise, blogging can help you grow your brand.

-Here are 5 ways I have seen blogging help people grow their brand.
+Here are five ways I have seen blogging help people grow their career.

 1. Personal Branding

 You and your expertise are your brand.
 Blogging is a great way to market yourself.
 John Elder of Egoscue Nashville uses his blog to get found by customers and communicate what he does to help them with pain and posture.
 In his book Crush It, Gary Vaynerchuk tells us that if he were a CPA he would be posting out hints of taxes and IRS rulings to help grow his brand.
 Identify what you want your customers to know and trust you.
 Write down the topics you want to be an expert in.
 That is good blog material.